Updated 09 December 2019

 Finally, we’re going to download TriLeveler 2, from Sonic Anomaly.
 This is a “set it and forget it” type of plugin that is free to boot!
 The Tri Leveler works by having three different compressor/expanders working in tandem to make sure your audio is always at the level you want, without it sounding overly compressed or distorted.
 Download the JSFX version of Trilvelever 2 here.

-[As of November 2019, the Sonic Anomaly site is down, so follow this link and use “Clone or Download” to download a zip file, unzip the package and navigate to “Sonic-Anomaly-JSFX/Plugins/TriLeveler2.jsfx”.
-Be careful, as there is also the original Trileveler plugin in there as well, which we don’t want to use. ]
+[As of November 2019, the Sonic Anomaly site is down, so follow this link and use “Clone or Download” to download a zip file of all of Sonic Anomaly’s plugins]

 Because Trileveler and our LUFS meter are Reaper-specific, it takes a little more effort to install them.
-First, unzip the package from the website, and in Reaper click on Options > Show REAPER resource path in Explorer/Finder, and we’re going to drop our downloaded folders into Effects.
+First, unzip the package from the website, and in Reaper click on Options > Show REAPER resource path in Explorer/Finder, and we’re going to drop our downloaded zip file into Effects, and unzip.
 Make sure you download the JSFX version of Trileveler.
 After installing all of the plugins, restart Reaper to allow it to scan the new files.

 Choose a length of time for the backups that suites you.
 I don’t mind losing 10 minutes of work in the rare instance that Reaper crashes, but you might want to backup more often.